 It smells like sawdust.
 After walking through through heavy soundless doors and carpeted staircases, the space behind the Segerstrom stage is a warehouse.
-Huge theatrical props are everywhere: from a giant baby body without its head attached, a candy-pink carriage, to a dog-sized puppet of a bumblebee.
+Huge theatrical props are everywhere: from a giant baby body without a head, a candy-pink carriage, to a huge puppet of a bumblebee.

 On stage, the stage crew tests the smoke machine.
 The pianist is shuffling his sheet music, while some dancers sit and stretch.